GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 ## Data Description

 The data tables contain all detections from 2017-01-01 to present, updated intermittently.
 Imagery availability increases along data acquisition timeframe, especially from mid-2016 on.
 Vessels are extracted from single scenes while fixed infrastructure is extracted from 6-month median composites, constructed every month with a moving window.
 Detection was performed on Google Earth Engine with a Constant False Alarm Rate (CFAR) algorithm using the GRD product, Interferometric Wide Mode, VH band at 20 m resolution.
-Classification (to identify noise) and regression (to estimate length) was performed with a Convolutional Neural Network using both the VH and VV bands.
+Vessel classification to identify noise and regression to estimate length was performed with a Convolutional Neural Network using both the VH and VV bands.

 ## Caveats & Known Issues: